Choens/git-for-research-scientists/README.md

 ## Windows Users

-For users interested in using Git on Windows, I recommend the following two tools.
+To use Git on Windows, I recommend the following two tools.
 Install in the order listed:

 1. https://msysgit.github.io/
 2. http://sourceforge.net/projects/gitextensions/

 Note: DOH users can no longer access Sourceforge from within the DOH firewall.
+To install on computers on the DOH network, we will have to work something out with ITS.

 ## Linux Users

-For users interested in using Git on Linux, I recommend the default Git Gui and Git Cola:
+To use Git on Linux, I recommend the default
+Git Gui and Git Cola:

 - Git Gui (comes with git)